Updated: june 2026

 Population

-Definition: Population is a measurement of the number of residents that live in a given geographical area, be it a neighborhood, city, county or region.
+Definition: Population is a measurement of the number of residents that live in a given geographic area, be it a neighborhood, city, county or region.

 Header